Driver: San Francisco: Wii version

-Development and marketing
+Development, release, and marketing

-The game was in development for around five years.
+It was in development for around five years.
 A new game in the series for the-then upcoming PlayStation 3 was confirmed to be in production at the 2005 Tokyo Game Show when Sony announced a list of 102 games.
 Ubisoft later confirmed a new game in the series after acquiring the series from Atari.
 A new Driver game was confirmed to be in development in 2010 and was slated for release in Ubisoft's fiscal year ending in March 2011.
 Ubisoft registered the domain driversanfranciscogame.com as well as driversanfrancisco.com and driversanfran.com in April 2010, suggesting that San Francisco was the setting of the new game in the series.
-Ubisoft officially announced the game, titled Driver: San Francisco on their E3 2010 conference.
-Reflections founder and series creator Martin Edmondson, returned to Reflections after he temporarily left the game industry in 2004.
-The game was developed by five Ubisoft studios with Reflections as the lead, and four other developers: Vancouver, Kyiv, Shanghai and Montreal.
+(Note: Attributed to multiple sources:) Ubisoft officially announced it, titled Driver: San Francisco on their E3 2010 conference.
+Reflections founder and series creator Martin Edmondson, returned to Reflections after he temporarily left the video game industry in 2004.
+It was developed by five Ubisoft studios with Reflections as the lead, and four other developers: Vancouver, Kyiv, Shanghai and Montreal.
 Ubisoft released a free DLC, with 12 new routes for all online modes on 12 September.

-The game's audio was mixed at Pinewood Studios, which is known for the James Bond film franchise.
-The game includes 60 licensed songs, an original score from Marc Canham along with a new version of the Driver theme by Canham.
+The audio was mixed at Pinewood Studios, which is known for the James Bond film franchise.
+It includes 60 licensed songs, an original score from Marc Canham along with a new version of the Driver theme by Canham.
 The OST is mixed and produced by Rich Aitken at Nimrod.
 On 30 August, the soundtrack was confirmed with 76 songs with genres like funk, hip hop, electronic, alternative rock and hard rock from artists such as Aretha Franklin, Dr. John, DJ Shadow, The Black Keys, The Cure, Beastie Boys, Queens of the Stone Age, The Heavy, Unkle, and Elbow.
 The PlayStation 3 and Xbox 360 versions support custom soundtracks which allows the player to listen to their own music during gameplay.
-Demetri Goritsas voices the game's protagonist, John Tanner.
+Demetri Goritsas voices the protagonist, John Tanner.